ATDaniel422/LearningRuby/README.md

 # LearningRuby
-These are the fiels I created while learning Ruby
+These are the files I created while learning Ruby